AftabHussain/aftabhussain.github.io/project-glue-gen.md

 <br> 2018 to 2019</font>
 <br><b><a href="../Projects/index.html#glue-gen-menu">Return to Projects</a></b>

-Generating glue code from IDL syntax for Linux kernel security using vembyr code parser generator.
+Generated glue code from IDL syntax for Linux kernel security using vembyr code parser generator.

+- Contributed towards implementing an Interface Definition Language that captures decomposition patterns typically used in the kernel such as exported functions, data structures passed by reference, function pointers, etc.

+- Contributed towards the development of an IDL compiler that can generate the runtime glue-code required for decomposition – The compiler works as a source-to-source translator from the LXD IDL to C.

 _________________________